leslieclif/notebook/docs/learning/linux/firewall.md

-nmap -p 80,50005 -sV 192.168.0.20   # Specify ports to scan and display the service that is running nmap -sP 192.168.0.0/24     # Ping scanning (entire Network) nmap -sS 192.168.0.0/24 --exclude 192.168.0.10 # Excluding an IP nmap -oN output.txt 192.168.0.1 # Saving the scanning report to a file nmap -A -T aggressive cloudflare.com # -A OS and service detection with faster execution
+nmap -p 80,50005 -sV 192.168.0.20   # Specify ports to scan and display the service that is running nmap -sP 192.168.0.0/24     # Ping scanning (entire Network) nmap -sS 192.168.0.0/24 --exclude 192.168.0.10 # Excluding an IP
+# PRO-TIP: Always output the data into a file
+nmap -oN output.txt 192.168.0.1 # Saving the scanning report to a file nmap -A -T aggressive cloudflare.com # -A OS and service detection with faster execution nmap 10.211.55.6 -O                         # Server's operating system nmap 10.211.55.6 -sC -o /tmp/output.txt     # Runs a set list of default scripts against your target. nmap 10.211.55.6 -sU –top-ports 250         # scan the 250 most common UDP ports

 # Reject
-# It is efficient to REJECT than DROP targets.
+# PRO-TIP: It is efficient to REJECT than DROP targets.
 iptables -j REJECT --help       # Shows reject-with types

 # Reject SSH traffic and test it